 My art, since emigrating to Newfoundland from Ohio in 1970, has been the production of graphic thought knots, clots in a virtual Mediascape.
 These silk-screen prints, photocollages and, for the last 12 years, digital-photo constructs for computer, have taken shape as an idea log.
 The work is a jaundiced journal, reflections in a private I.

 From artist statement in his retrospective exhibition, X-Rated Vision, curated by Bruce Johnson, Art Gallery of Newfoundland and Labrador, 2000.

-Hansen has exhibited across Canada, the United States, and Europe; and has had his films shown in Brussels, Belgium.
-His artwork has been included in many public and private collections, including the Art Gallery of Newfoundland and Labrador's Permanent Collection, the National Gallery of Canada, The Canada Council Art Bank., and the Museum of Modern Art (MOMA) in New York
+Hansen's artwork has been included in many public and private collections, including The Rooms Provincial Art Gallery's Permanent Collection, the National Gallery of Canada, The Canada Council Art Bank, the Museum of Modern Art (MoMA) in New York, and Kent State University.